Work, Volunteer and Study in Australia - FAQ

-The Australian Department of Immigration and Citizenship (DIAC) will grant you a student visa if your course is registered, or part of a registered course, on a full-time basis.
+The Department of Home Affairs will grant you a student visa if your course is registered, or part of a registered course, on a full-time basis.
 Under a student visa, you’ll have access to Australia’s subsidised student health cover and can apply for permission to work part-time.
 For more information visit studyinaustralia.gov.au.

 How much money do I need to bring to Australia on my working holiday visit?

 For your Working Holiday Maker visa application you must demonstrate that you have access to sufficient funds to support yourself for the initial stage of your holiday.
-You should also have a return or onward ticket or the funds for a fare to depart Australia.
+As a general rule, about AUD $5000 is considered sufficient.
+You should also have a return or onward ticket for your departure, or the funds for a fare to depart Australia.